nviennot/easy-finance/README.md

 ### 6. Configure bank accounts

 Configure accounts to your liking.
 Below shows a screenshot of what to expect.
-Once configured, click on _Go Back_ to see the list of transactions.
+Once configured, click on _Save_ which takes you back to the list of transactions.

 ![screenshot](readme/screen2.png)